 Linda Vista Revisited: East LA's Abandoned Hospital

-Last year, while scouting for a short film that never came to fruition, some friends and I talked our way inside an empty, run-down hospital in Boyle Heights.
+In 2008, while scouting for a short film that never came to fruition, some friends and I talked our way inside an empty, run-down hospital in Boyle Heights.
 The short was supposed to take place in a hospital, but after a few minutes wandering the halls of Linda Vista -- alone and decidedly creeped-out -- it became obvious that there was no way the place would work.
 It had been closed for twenty years, and it showed: there was dirt caked in layers on walls and mysteriously wet floors; windows were broken and doors hung off their hinges; ceiling tiles had fallen victim to moisture and gravity, and rats had chewed through the walls.
 We didn't have the money to make Linda Vista look like anything more than a horror movie -- a few of which had actually been shot there over the years.

 Linda Vista was a railroad hospital.
 Originally known as Santa Fe Coast Lines Hospital, it was constructed in 1905 to care for Santa Fe railroad workers who had been injured on the job.
-I found this file on top of a scattered pile on the third floor -- it seems to be the admittance form for one Charlie S. Plunk, railroad conductor, born 1909, admitted October, 1972.

 You can check out more Strange Geographies columns here.